A pool float makes your time in the water even more enjoyable, allowing you to lounge, read, or sip a cold beverage while you soak up some sun.

 Price at time of publish: $200

 Dimensions: 153 x 108 x 29 inches | Weight Capacity: 1190 pounds | Recommended Age: Not listed

 Can be difficult to get all pieces back into the carrying case

 Safety is undoubtedly of utmost importance when it comes to toddlers and pools and this pool float delivers in both security and fun, making it the best of both worlds.
-The floating activity center is like your typical baby seat: it has two leg holes to hold your baby or toddler (ages nine to 24 months old) securely in an upright sitting-like position.
+The floating activity center is like your typical baby seat: It has two leg holes to hold your baby or toddler (ages 9 to 24 months old) securely in an upright sitting-like position.
 Additional safety features include child safety valves and an innerspring for added stability to keep the float from tipping.

 In terms of comfort, the raft has a large removable canopy with mesh sides crafted from UPF 50+ fabric.
 And, to keep your tot occupied, the adorable octopus accessory turns 360 degrees and includes toys like a squeaker, rattle, stacking rings, and a soft touch star.
 Despite all of this, the inflatable folds easily into an included carry case for storage and transport.

 Dimensions: 13 x 13 x 3 inches | Weight Capacity: 30 pounds | Recommended Age: 9 months and up